Who was Arius and why is he important?

 In AD 321, three years after the dispute arose and four years before the Council of Nicea, Alexander removed Arius from office and also excommunicated him [i.e.; banned him from the communion table].

 Emperor Constantine became involved as well.
-It is important to understand what his motive was.
-Boyd wrote:2W.K.
+It is important to understand his motive.
+Constantine was not concerned about ‘the truth’.
+His only interest was the unity of his empire.
+Since religion had such a huge hold on the people, religious conflict could cause the empire to split Boyd wrote: 7W.K.
 Boyd, The Ecclesiastical Edicts of the Theodosian Code (1905)

 “Constantine desired that the church should contribute to the social and moral strength of the empire.”